 For added security, close your browser completely when you finish using this site.
 While online, your browser is using part of your computer's memory.
 If your browser is left open, it may be possible for someone using your computer to go back and use this memory to access your information.
 Closing your browser clears this memory.
 You may also want to consider clearing your browser's temporary files.
 For added security with online banking applications you should log out of the application as soon as you are done using it.
 For ease of login to our mobile online banking application you can enable the use of Touch ID if available on your mobile device.

 For your security, we highly recommend maintaining an updated browser version that supports SSL.
 Microsoft Internet Explorer, Mozilla Firefox and Apple Safari are three browsers that support these encryption techniques.
 A solid lock graphic will display when the SSL mode is engaged to reflect the connection is encrypted.
 If you are not sure if your browser is compatible, check with your service provider.

 Thrivent Federal Credit Union has taken steps to make all information you provide to us secure against unauthorized access and use, alteration, and/or loss.
 This information is kept in a secure database.
 You should keep in mind, however, that no data transmission over the internet is 100% secure and any information disclosed online can potentially be intercepted and used by unauthorized parties.

-How do we share and use the information we gather?
+How do we share and use the information we collect and capture?